keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

   variables are constant for all the observations we will drop these columns from our dataset.

 #### 4. Search the merged dataset for missing values.
 Are there any missing values?
 If so, how will you deal with these values?
-There are 2 and 3 missing values for columns 'Republican Votes' and 'Democratic Votes' respectively. <br>
+There are 2(0.17%) and 3(0.25%) missing values for columns 'Republican Votes' and 'Democratic Votes' respectively.
+We decided to drop these observations as without these observations we can not determine if the state is Democratic or Republic.
+Also they were a very small part of the total observations.<br>
 For the column 'Citizen Voting-Age Population' we have 56.67 % of values equal to zero.
-With this large percentage of missing values we decide to drop the column/variable as we do not believe that it adds much value to our dataset/
+With this large percentage of missing values we decide to drop the column/variable as we do not believe that it adds much value to our dataset.

 #### 8. Compare Democratic counties and Republican counties in terms of age, gender, race and ethnicity, and education by computing descriptive statistics and creating plots to visualize the results.
 What conclusions do you make for each variable from the descriptive statistics and the plots?
 Blue - 1- Democratic